The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Introduction

-The Kolmogorov complexity of an output is defined as the length of the shortest program under a fixed language that produces that output.
+The Kolmogorov complexity of an output is defined as the length of the shortest program under a fixed language that produces it.
 In \cref{sec:data}, we explain the connection between Kolmogorov complexity and compressibility.
-We note that virtually all data drawn from a uniform distribution as assumed by the no free lunch theorem of \citet{wolpert1996lack} cannot be significantly compressed, yet relevant real-world datasets are highly compressible.
+Virtually all data drawn from a uniform distribution as assumed by the no free lunch theorem of \citet{wolpert1996lack} cannot be significantly compressed, yet relevant real-world datasets are highly compressible.
 In particular, neural networks themselves can be used to create compressions of data labelings, upper bounding their Kolmogorov complexity.

-We then demonstrate in \cref{sec:models} that modern neural networks prefer low Kolmogorov complexity too, complementing the low complexity of actual data.
+We then demonstrate in \cref{sec:models} that modern neural networks also prefer low Kolmogorov complexity, complementing the low complexity of actual data.
 While models implemented on a computer cannot generate data with complexity exceeding the length of their associated program, we find they actually prefer data that is far simpler.
 We formulate simple languages for generating numerical sequences, under which we can directly measure the Kolmogorov complexity of a sequence.
 We use these languages to inspect the simplicity bias of both pre-trained and randomly initialized language models.
 GPT-3 \citep{brown2020language} reliably favors less complex sequences, and bigger and better GPT-3 variants even more so.
 Notably, randomly initialized GPT models share this simplicity bias.

-To further emphasize the universality of this simplicity bias, we reshape tabular data from diverse domains, including click prediction and airline delay prediction, into images and feed them through convolutional computer vision architectures, showing that these vision architectures prefer correct labelings to random ones, even on data which do not remotely resemble natural images and which contain no spatial structure whatsoever.
-We use this property to compute cross-domain generalization bounds via Kolmogorov complexity.
+To further emphasize the universality of this simplicity bias, we reshape tabular data from diverse domains, including click prediction and airline delay prediction, into images and feed them through convolutional computer vision architectures, showing that these vision architectures prefer correct labelings to random ones, even on data which do not remotely resemble natural images and have no spatial structure.
+We then compute cross-domain generalization bounds via Kolmogorov complexity.